Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 • Reese’s Book Club pick

+A standalone novel, The Nightingale is the best Kristin Hannah book.
 It’s the story of two sisters during World War II in France.
-In a quaint town, teacher Vianne and her young daughter Sophie say goodbye as their husband and father, Mauriac, goes off to fight.
-Then, a Nazi soldier takes shelter in their home, putting Vianne’s life at constant risk as life’s necessities become hard to come by.
+Teacher Vianne and her young daughter Sophie say goodbye as their patriarch goes off to fight.
+Then, a Nazi soldier takes shelter in their home, putting Vianne’s life at constant risk as life’s necessities dwindle.

-At the same time, Vianne’s younger sister, Isabelle, a rebel and a spitfire, quickly meets and falls in love with the partisan Gaetan.
-After Gaetan betrays her, though, she joins the underground resistance and, like her sister, continually faces dangerous decisions.
+Meanwhile, Vianne’s sister, Isabelle, a rebel and a spitfire, quickly falls in love with the partisan Gaetan.
+After Gaetan betrays her, she joins the underground resistance and, like her sister, continually faces danger.

-That’s just the beginning of this epic story, which is filled to the brim with emotional twists and tearful tragedies.
+That’s just the beginning of this epic women’s historical fiction book, which is filled to the brim with emotional twists and tearful tragedies.
 What happens will both touch your heart and shock your conscience at the same time.
-The Nightingale is a must-read.
+The Nightingale is a must-read that readers have loved for years.

 Related Post: Authors Similar to Kristin Hannah